Medical expert of the article

 How the child grows:

-Important: the development of each child is strictly individual.
-Our information is designed to give you an idea of the development of the fetus.
+Important: Each baby's development is unique.
+Our information is designed to give you a general idea of fetal development.

-Changes of the future mother
+Changes in the expectant mother

-3 Questions ...
+3 Questions...
 Food for two

 - How much should I eat daily?

-- What nutrients are needed most?
+- What nutrients are needed most right now?